tmeanz/employee-manager-1.2-bugged/README.md

 All fields except for ID are editable.
 When saving a change, it will persist as you access other records and navigate back to the desired employee.
 The save and cancel buttons will only be accessible when modifications have been made, and the cancel button will revert the employee's file back to the most recently saved version.
 Every editable field must be populated to save.

-## Change Log for Version 1.1
+## Change Log for Version 1.2

-* Added error messages for incorrect inputs
+* Error messages fixed
-* The invalid field is underlined in red
+* Can now save after error is presented
-* Fields cannot be saved while invalid
+* Add employee functionality added

 ## Future Functionality